 If compression stockings are prescribed, wear them all day.
 Your compression stockings should feel strong around your legs.
 You should feel the most pressure around your ankles and less pressure higher up on your legs.
 Put them on first thing in the morning while your legs have the least amount of swelling.
 They can be challenging to put on, but well worth the effort.
 Hint: Don’t put lotion on your legs before putting on your compression stockings.
 Try a bit of baby powder or cornstarch on your legs to help them roll up more easily.
 Once on, check for bunching or wrinkling.

-Low pressure compression stockings are available without a prescription.
+Low-pressure compression stockings are available without a prescription.
 They are sold at pharmacies and medical supply stores.
-Higher pressure and gradient stockings usually require a prescription from you doctor after he completes your evaluation.
+Higher pressure and gradient stockings usually require a prescription from your doctor after he completes your evaluation.
 It is very important that compression stocking fit well for them to be effective.

 In recent years, compression stockings have become popular with athletes.
 Research has shown they enhance muscle performance by accelerating lactic acid removal and stabilizing the leg muscles.
 They are now available in many sizes and colors.